xaviatourtravel/xavira/docs/06-product-laws.md

 No launcher pages.

+No unnecessary landing pages.

 ---

 ## D007

 Maximum three primary CTAs per screen.

+If users must decide where to click,

+the interface has failed.

 ---

 ## D008

 Whitespace is a feature.

+Space creates focus.

+Empty space is intentional.

 ---